-Trustee Scholarships are funded by the Board of Trustees at Southern State Community College to encourage worthy students to pursue their academic careers at the College.
+Trustee Scholarships are funded by the Board of Trustees at Southern State Community College to encourage students to pursue their academic careers at the College.
 A range of scholarships are available for both transfer students and those intending to pursue a degree leading to immediate employment.
 Trustee Scholarships can be used for part-time and full-time enrollment each semester.

-Trustee Scholarships available include: Valedictorian/Salutatorian, Academic Excellence, Accounting, Business, Computer Science, Early Childhood Education, Engineering, Human and Social Services, Math/Science, Medical Assisting, Nursing, Performing Arts, and Visual Arts.
+Trustee Scholarships available include: Academic Excellence, Business, Computer Science, Early Childhood Education, Engineering, Human and Social Services, Math/Science, Nursing, Performing Arts, and Visual Arts.

-Foundation Scholarships are funded by the Southern State Foundation to encourage worthy students to pursue their academic careers at the College.
+Foundation Scholarships are funded by the Southern State Foundation to encourage students to pursue their academic careers at the College.
 A range of Foundation Scholarships are available to students who qualify.